hsenot/aemo/README.md

 Contains the data files that have been processed for use by other processes:
 - generator.csv
 Processing steps:
-Export of the AEMO main spreadsheet of generators and scheduled loads (Open in OpenOffice > Save as CSV) Clean up the last few lines that do not contain generator information
+Sort the spreadsheet by DUID, Station Name and Region Export of the AEMO main spreadsheet of generators and scheduled loads (Open in OpenOffice > Save as CSV) Clean up the last few lines that do not contain generator information